 While controlling the sources of stress in your workflow and your life can seem like an impossible challenge, it is attainable.

-The simple guidelines and tips in this article will help you combat stress in your life.
+The simple guidelines and tips in this article will help you decrease stress in your life.

 1. Identify the Stress

 Start by identifying your stressors and distractions at home.
-This is the first step in overcoming stress and inefficiencies.
+This is the first step to decreasing stress and inefficiencies.